lparis/a-new-hope-worker/README.md

-# TensorFlow "A new hope" Demo application
+# TensorFlow "A New Hope" demo worker application

 First, pull a version of the NGC container you would like to use.
 I have used the app with TensorFlow 1.15 and 20.01 build: